MatthewMckee4/course-notes/notes/year_3/computing_science/systems_programming/notes.typ

 3 c) Concurrent programming is considered more difficult than sequential programming.
 Give the correct technical name for 6 challenges facing developers of concurrent code that are not encountered by developers of sequential code.
 Briefly describe, and give an example of, each of the 6 challenges.

 - Deadlock: a thread holds a lock and waits for another lock that is held by another thread.
-Two threads waiting on each other.
 - Livelock: a thread repeatedly attempts to acquire a lock that is always help by another thread.
 - Starvation: a thread is perpetually denied access to a resource.
 - Busy waiting: while a thread waits for a resource it continues to use CPU power.